 Our undergraduate Philosophy major explores diverse topics that are relevant in the culture and the world today, engaging you in conversations about basic questions of human existence that will help you develop and sharpen your critical thinking and logic.
 At Wells, you can also craft your own philosophy major, helping to design your program and thesis experience.

-The philosophy major emphasizes problem-solving, methods for resolving conflicting positions, and cultivation of the moral imagination and expansion of human sympathies.
-It also advances understanding and appreciation of relationships between the various disciplines and fields of study.
-It accomplishes these goals by means of a combination of historical, analytical, and synthesizing studies.
-This kind of philosophical work prepares students for a variety of positions that call for clear, rigorous, creative, and humane analysis and judgment.
+Emphasizing problem-solving, methods for resolving conflicting positions, and cultivation of the moral imagination and expansion of human sympathies, the Philosophy bachelor’s degree program prepares you for a variety of careers that call for clear, rigorous, creative, and humane analysis and judgment.

-A variety of internships allow philosophy students to get career experience during their time as students as they begin to apply the lessons learned in logic, ethics, rhetoric, and more to a professional framework.
-Here are a few internships held by philosophy students in recent years:
+Gain valuable career experience as you apply lessons learned in logic, ethics, and rhetoric to a professional framework.
+Here are a few of the internships held by philosophy bachelor’s degree students in recent years:

-Explore your understanding of philosophy and learn to apply it with your classmates by becoming involved in campus activities.
+Explore your understanding of philosophy and learn to apply it with your classmates by becoming involved in activities at our scenic lakeside campus in Aurora, New York.
 Below are just a few clubs that might match your interests:

 If you’re interested in studying philosophy, you might also consider a minor in programs such as: